-A connection between two Fibre Channel ports consisting of a transmit fibre and a receive fibre.
+A connection between two Fibre Channel ports consisting of a transmit fibre and a receive fibre local connection local terminal logical bus

-local connection

 A connection to the subsystem, by way of the controller serial maintenance port, to a maintenance terminal or the host terminal.
 A local connection enables you to connect to one subsystem controller to perform maintenance tasks.
 See also maintenance terminal; local terminal.